 - The UK government’s recommendations are that:

-- gradually introduce weaning foods, starting with cereals, vegetables and fruits, followed by protein-rich foods
+- weaning foods be introduced gradually, starting with cereals, vegetables and fruits, followed by protein-rich foods

 - These recommendations are in line with recommendations for exclusive breastfeeding until that time.